--c client Overrides any P4CLIENT setting with the specified client name. -d dir Overrides any PWD setting (i.e. current working directory) and replaces it with the specified directory. -G Causes all output (and batch input for form commands with -i) to be formatted as marshalled Python dictionary objects.
-This is most often used when scripting. -H host Overrides any ${\tt P4HOST}$ setting and replaces it with the specified hostname. -p port Overrides any P4PORT setting with the specified port number. -P pass Overrides any P4PASSWD setting with the specified password. - S Prepends a descriptive field (for example, text:, info:, error:, exit:) to each line of output produced by a Perforce command.
+-c client Overrides any DAGE TENT setting with the encodied alignt name -c crient Overrides any P4CLIENT setting with the specified client name. -d dir Overrides any PWD setting (i.e. current working directory) and replaces it with the specified directory. -G Causes all output (and batch input for form commands with $-i$) to be formatted as marshalled Python dictionary objects.
+This is most often used when scripting. -H host Overrides any ${\tt P4HOST}$ setting and replaces it with the specified hostname. -p port Overrides any P4PORT setting with the specified port number. -P pass Overrides any P4PASSWD setting with the specified password. -s Prepends a descriptive field (for example, text:, info:, error:, exit:) to each line of output produced by a Perforce command.
 This is most often used when scripting. -u user Overrides any P4USER, USER, or USERNAME setting with the specified user name. -x file Instructs Perforce to read arguments, one per line, from the specified file.
-If file is a single hyphen (-), then standard input is read. -C charset Overrides any P4CHARSET setting with the specified character set. -L language This feature is reserved for system integrators. -V Displays the version of the $p4$ client program and exits. -h Displays basic usage information and exits.
+If file is a single hyphen (-), then standard input is read. -C charset Overrides any P4CHARSET setting with the specified character set. -L language This feature is reserved for system integrators. -V Displays the version of the p4 client program and exits. -h Displays basic usage information and exits.